 - Consistency – There’s security in consistency.
 I like the idea of all the areas of my life flowing together and complementing each other.
 That rhythm feels authentic and natural, as if that is how life was created to be.

 I feel confident these are good desires.
 That I was created with these needs.
 Connection, contentment, and consistency, to me, are part of the human experience.
 I believe I was created with these needs.
 I’m meant to long for community.
 I’m called to be still and know.
 A sense of ease, no matter what is going on around me, is a gift.
+In other words, I’m not being selfish.
+And neither are you.

+Knowing exactly what you want gives a little substance to what you’re hoping for.
 What’s interesting to me about hope is I recently became aware of the fact that I’m afraid to hope.

 There’s a scripture that says hope deferred makes the heart sick.
 I’m all to acquainted with that feeling.
 Of waiting only to have my heart broken by disappointment.
-I always felt put off, forgotten or left out.
+I always feel put off, forgotten or left out.

 When I listen to the truth, that I’m beloved, delighted over, and a part of something bigger than myself, I begin to come out from the shadows of dismay to discover hope.